ahmdhisham/Home-Credit-Default-Risk/README.md

 ## Workflow
 1. **Exploratory Data Analysis (EDA)**:
-   - Performing EDA techniques using Python and Excel to understand the data.
+   - Explored the data using Python and Excel to understand it.
+   -
 2. **Data Preprocessing**:
    - Eliminating weak relational columns after reviewing their descriptions and observations.
    - Dealing with some noisy values.